tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 `storageSettingsForm()` function can be implemented.
 Add the form elements needed for the user to provide values.

-For example, the `ChadoStringTypeItem` field wants to allow the site admin to set the maximum string length.
+For example, the `ChadoStringTypeDefault` field wants to allow the site admin to set the maximum string length.

 .. code:: php